Erhai Lake: Geography

 Erhai is situated at 1972 m above sea level.
 In size, the North-South length of the lake is 40 km and the East-West width is roughly 7–8 km.
-Its area is 250 km2, making it the second largest highland lake of China, after Dianchi Lake.
+Its area is 250 km2, making it the second largest highland lake in China, after Dianchi Lake.
 Its circumference reaches 116 km, its average depth is of 11 m and the total storage capacity of 2.5 e9m3.

 The lake serves as a backdrop to all of Dali City and sandwiches Dali Town in the west against the Cang Mountain.
 The lake's head is at Shangguan Town, its northern extremity, and its southernmost point is at Xiaguan Town.
 The lake receives water from the Miju and Mici Rivers in the north, the Bolou River in the east, and smaller streams from the Cang Mountains in the west.
 Yangbi River, to the south, is the lake's outlet and eventually flows into the Lancang River (Mekong River).